razshare/catpaw/docs/Command.md

 }
 ```

-Your command will the execute whenever the console user issues the required flags of your command.
+Your command will the execute whenever the console user issues the required options of your command.

-> [!NOTE]
-> Generally you should always define at least one unique flag using `$builder->withFlag()` or one unique tag using `$builder->withTag()` in order to avoid ambiguity.